pingidentity/pingidentity-cdr-sandbox/manual-deploy/README.md

 Configure and run Postman collection to perform a test:
   - Default configuration should work.
   - Collection found here [(link)](scripts/cdr-au.test_pa_pf.postman_collection.json)

+When testing, you will have generated a CDR initiation URL.
+Copy and paste this into Firefox, accept SSL errors, until the browser redirects to httpbin.org with a code parameter.
+Copy the code parameter back into the Postman request when exchanging the code for an access token.

 ## Shutdown steps